Ringmoor

 retaining kerb of a robbed cairn,

-located to the southwestern side of Ringmoor Down it forms part of a
+located to the southwestern side of Ringmoor Down where it forms part of a